tgbot-collection/ytdlbot/README.md

 # How to deploy?

-You can deploy this bot on any platform that supports Python.
+This bot can be deployed on any platform that supports Python.

-## Heroku

-Use the button above!
-It should work like a magic but with limited functionalities.

 ## Run natively on your machine

+To deploy this bot, follow these steps:

-1. clone code
+1. Clone the code from the repository.
-2. install ffmpeg
+2. Install FFmpeg.
-3. install Python 3.6+
+3. Install Python 3.6 or a later version.
-4. install aria2 and add to PATH
+4. Install Aria2 and add it to the PATH.
-5. pip3 install -r requirements.txt
+5. Install the required packages by running `pip3 install -r requirements.txt`.
-6. set environment variables `TOKEN`, `APP_ID` and `APP_HASH`, and more if you like.
+6. Set the environment variables `TOKEN`, `APP_ID`, `APP_HASH`, and any others that you may need.
-7. `python3 ytdl_bot.py`
+7. Run `python3 ytdl_bot.py`.

 ## Docker

-Some functions, such as VIP, ping will be disabled.
+This bot has a simple one-line code and some functions, such as VIP and ping, are disabled.

 ```shell
 docker run -e APP_ID=111 -e APP_HASH=111 -e TOKEN=370FXI bennythink/ytdlbot